WheteThunger/EntityScaleManager/README.md

 ```

 - `Hide spheres after resize (performance intensive)` (`true` or `false`) -- While `true`, the transparent black spheres used for resizing entities will be hidden after the resize is complete.
 This effect is per client.
-  - **WARNING:** This is implemented by subscribing to hooks that Oxide calls very frequently.
-Oxide has a significant overhead for these calls, which can cause a significant performance drop for servers with high population and high entity count, especially if players frequently spawn in or teleport to areas with many entities. **DO NOT ENABLE** this feature if your server already has performance problems.
+  - **WARNING:** This is implemented by subscribing to hooks that Oxide calls very frequently (sometimes over 10k times in a single frame, depending on the server).
+The Oxide overhead of calling the plugin, plus the logic of the plugin in each hook call, multiplied by the sheer number of hook calls can cause a significant performance drop for servers with high population and high entity count, especially if players frequently spawn in or teleport to areas with many entities. **DO NOT ENABLE THIS FEATURE** if your server already has performance problems.
   - You may test out the performance cost of this feature by reloading the plugin with this option enabled, while monitoring your server FPS before and after.
 You can also get a sense from the total hook time that Oxide reports next to the plugin (in seconds) when you run `o.plugins`.
 Note: A plugin's total hook time is expected to start at 0 when a plugin loads, and it goes up over time as the plugin gradually uses hooks.
 If that number climbs quickly (e.g., 1 second per minute) then it means the plugin may be using a significant percentage of your overall performance budget.

 ## Localization